A Trusted Friend in a Complicated World

 Cloud Cuckoo Land by Anthony Doerr

-In Pulitzer Prize winner Anthony Doerr’s newest novel, five characters all have one thing in common, in spite of spanning almost 600 years: their love for a long-lost and, at times, nonsensical story written by the ancient Greek author Antonius Diogenes.
-For them, this story has a massive impact and is alternately entertaining, consoling, motivating, even life-saving.
+In Pulitzer Prize winner Anthony Doerr’s 2021 novel, five characters all have one thing in common, in spite of spanning almost 600 years: their love for a long-lost and, at times, nonsensical story written by the ancient Greek author Antonius Diogenes.
+For them, this story has a massive impact and is alternately entertaining, consoling, motivating and even life-saving.
 One of the best fiction books of the year, Cloud Cuckoo Land immediately won over critics and readers alike.
-It was on the New York Times best-seller list for 11 weeks and earned a spot in AudioFile Magazine‘s Best Audiobooks of 2021.
-It has also been named a New York Times Notable Book, a Barack Obama Favorite, a National Book Award Finalist, and more.
+It was on the New York Times bestseller list for 11 weeks and earned a spot in AudioFile Magazine‘s Best Audiobooks of 2021.
+The audio version of Cloud Cuckoo Land is guaranteed to transport you, comfort you and challenge you.

 Shop Now